Management and Care of Diabetes Mellitus across the Lifespan

 Are you a nurse or healthcare professional looking to enhance your expertise in diabetes management?

-This fully online CPD course is designed for registered nurses and other healthcare professionals, including pharmacists, dietitians, and allied health professionals, who want to develop essential skills in managing diabetes across all age groups, from childhood to older adulthood.
+This fully online CPD course is designed for registered nurses and other healthcare professionals worldwide, including pharmacists, dietitians, and allied health professionals, who want to develop essential skills in managing diabetes across all age groups, from childhood to older adulthood.

 Over four weeks, with three-hour interactive sessions per week, this course offers a flexible and engaging learning experience tailored to busy professionals.
 Through case studies, problem-based learning, and interactive discussions, you will apply evidence-based best practices to real-world scenarios.
 You will explore the latest advancements in diabetes care, focusing on individualised treatment plans, preventing complications, and supporting patient self-management.